-• MySQL-server-VERSION.glibc23.i386.rpm, MySQL-server-community-VERSION.glibc23.i386.rpm

-The MySQL server.
-You need this unless you only want to connect to a MySQL server running on another machine.
+- MySQL-server-VERSION.glibc23.i386.rpm, MySQL-server-community-VERSION.glibc23.i386.rpm The MySQL server.
+You need this unless you only want to connect to a MySQL server running on another machine. - MySQL-client-VERSION.glibc23.i386.rpm, MySQL-client-community-VERSION.glibc23.i386.rpm The standard MySQL client programs.
+You probably always want to install this package. - MySQL-bench-VERSION.glibc23.i386.rpm

-• MySQL-client-VERSION.glibc23.i386.rpm, MySQL-client-community-VERSION.glibc23.i386.rpm

-The standard MySQL client programs.
-You probably always want to install this package.

-• MySQL-bench-VERSION.glibc23.i386.rpm

 Tests and benchmarks.
-Requires Perl and the DBI and DBD:: mysql modules.
+Requires Perl and the DBI and DBD::mysql modules.

-• MySQL-devel-VERSION.glibc23.i386.rpm, MySQL-devel-community-VERSION.glibc23.i386.rpm
+MySQL-devel-VERSION.glibc23.i386.rpm, MySQL-devel-community-VERSION.glibc23.i386.rpm

-The libraries and include files that are needed if to compile other MySQL clients, such as the Perl modules.
-Install this RPM if you intend to compile C API applications.
+The libraries and include files that are needed if you want to compile other MySQL clients, such as the Perl modules.